WalletScrutiny/WalletScrutinyCom/_android/com.onebit.app.md

   - /com.onebit.app/
   - /posts/com.onebit.app/
 ---
+**UPDATE:**

+> New sign-ups and deposits have been disabled, and even though your funds remain safe, we encourage you to withdraw your funds from your TenX Wallet at your earliest convenience.

+TenX will start "sunsetting their services soon." **This product can not send or receive.**

-This app's description hints at being custodial with
+This app's description hints at being custodial with:

 > Send cryptocurrencies to other TenX Wallet users for free